philanc/ple/README.md

 	^H, bcksp	delete previous character
-	^K			cut from cursor to end of line esc-k       cut from cursor to beginning of next line ^space, ^@	mark  (set beginning of selection)
+	^K			cut from cursor to end of line esc-k       cut from cursor to beginning of next line (if repeated, lines are appended to the paste buffer) ^space, ^@	mark  (set beginning of selection)
 	^W			wipe (cut selection)
 	^Y			yank (paste)
+	esc-5		replace
+	esc-7		replace again (with same strings)

 Files, buffers
 	^X^F		prompt for a filename, read the file in a new buffer